 If you have ever wondered what you could be doing to increase online traffic or rank better in search results, then the truth is you probably DO need SEO.

 Search Engine Optimization (SEO) is a long-term strategy to increase online traffic to your website.
 It is not a quick fix and is rooted in how you design your website and digital marketing strategy.

 It is often touted as a free and easy way to generate visibility.
-However, it can be more likened towards a set of best practices that you should be exercising to maximize visibility.
+However, it can be more likened to a set of best practices that you should be exercising to maximize visibility.
 Best SEO practices should become second nature and part of your digital marketing strategy going forward.

-SEO is not a cookie cutter strategy.
-It takes a bit of research and know how.
+SEO is not a cookie-cutter strategy.
+It takes a bit of research and know-how.
 Ultimately though, it will come down to what your goals are.